-The Drinking Water Quality Management Standard has 21 elements which relate to quality management and the risk assessment and risk management of critical control points.
+The DWQMS has 21 elements, which relate to quality management and the risk assessment and risk management of critical control points.
 The City's Operational Plan documents the processes and procedures that the Owner and Operating Authority have in place to meet the requirements of the DWQMS.

 The original full scope DWQMS accreditation certificate was formally issued by the Canadian General Standards Board to the Corporation of the City of Vaughan on July 7, 2009.
-The City's Drinking Water Works Permits and Municipal Drinking Water Licenses were received on July 27, 2009 after obtaining DWQMS accreditation and submitting a Council-approved Financial Plan to the Ministry of Municipal Affairs and Housing, as required under the Sustainable Sewage and Water System Act.
-The City's DWQMS was re-accredited on June 22, 2021 followed by two surveillance audits on May 19, 2022 and June 28, 2023.
+The City's Drinking Water Works Permits and Municipal Drinking Water Licences were received on July 27, 2009, after obtaining DWQMS accreditation and submitting a Council-approved Financial Plan to the Ministry of Municipal Affairs and Housing, as required under the Sustainable Sewage and Water System Act.
+The City's DWQMS is re-accredited every three years.
+The most recent re-accreditation was completed on June 19, 2024.

 As participants of the full scope accreditation process for the DWQMS, the City is required to submit system information for an on-site verification audit to maintain accreditation status.
-The City's Water Distribution System remains fully accredited.
+The City's water distribution system remains fully accredited.